Separations between Combinatorial Measures for Transitive Functions: Introduction

-In this paper we study the relationship between various pairs of combinatorial measures for the class of transitive functions.
-By definition, the upper bound results for general functions holds for transitive functions.
-But the lower bound don't extend easily, since the example that is used to demonstrate separation between a certain pairs of measures may not be transitive.
-For example some of the celebrated function construction like the pointer function \cite{ABBL+17}, used for demonstrating tight separations between various pairs like $\dqc(f)$ and $\roc(f)$, are not transitive.
-Similarly, the functions constructed using the cheat sheet techniques \cite{ABK16} used for separation between quantum query complexity and degree or approximate degree are not transitive.
+By definition, the known relationship results for general functions hold for transitive functions, but tighter relationships may be obtained for transitive functions.
+On the other hand, the existing separations don't extend easily since the example used to demonstrate separation between certain pairs of measures may not be transitive.
+Some of the most celebrated examples are not transitive.
+For example, some of the celebrated function constructions like the pointer function in \cite{ABBL+17}, used for demonstrating tight separations between various pairs like $\dqc(f)$ and $\roc(f)$, are not transitive.
+Similarly, the functions constructed using the cheat sheet techniques \cite{ABK16} used for separation between quantum query complexity and degree, or approximate degree, are not transitive.
+Constructing transitive functions that demonstrate tight separations between various pairs of combinatorial measures is very challenging.

-The main contribution of this paper is to construct transitive functions that demonstrate tight lower bounds (or at least matching the lower bounds of general functions) for the different pairs of measures.